 A contiguous spiral ring that represents refuge and security.
-Filipino tradition holds that in exchange for one peso, this ring protects the wearer from danger and wards off negativity.
+Filipino tradition holds that in exchange for one peso, this ring protects the wearer from danger and 'springs' away negativity.

 *ready to ship